Code-Institute-Submissions/story-chain/README.md

 ## Credit ##

 Credits
-    • Texts are all created by myself.
+    • Texts are all created by myself or the user who submitted it.

 **Image credits**